bombe-match/bombe-match.github.io/docs/Learn/EDR/Yara.md

-# Yara rule
+# YARA Rules

 YARA is a tool primarily used for identifying and classifying malware samples.
 It is widely utilized in cybersecurity, especially by threat hunters and researchers.

-What we can do with Yara?
+What can YARA do?

 - Identify and classify malware
-- find new malware samples and based on family-specific features
+- Find new malware samples based on family-specific features
-- find new exploits and zero-days
+- Find new exploits and zero-days
-- help speeding up incident response
+- Speed up incident response
-- classification: identify file formats, archives, packed files, known threats
+- Classify file formats, archives, packed files, known threats
-- build your own private antivirus
+- Build your own private antivirus

-## Recommended software when writing Yara rule
+## Recommended tools for writing YARA rules

 These tools can help you write YARA rules more smoothly.